anicusan/PID_buffer_silo/README.md

-# Simulink Block Model of the PID Control System of a Buffer Silo
+# Multiloop PID Control System of a Buffer Silo

 This is a MATLAB / Simulink model of the PID control of a multivariable granular system.